RobTillaart/MS5837/README.md

 At a temperature of 25 °C, the salinity of 35 g/kg and 1 atm pressure, the density of seawater is 1023.6 kg/m3.

 The salinity of water can differ a lot e.g. near a river mouth sweet and salt water mix continuously.

-#### Depth
+### Depth (seawater)

 The density varies also with depth, although for the range of this sensor this difference is very small.